 Do your best-laid plans sometimes go astray?
 Ours do!
 We were to meet the team from Bonorong Wildlife Sanctuary when they joined as a member of Think Tasmania.
 A tour of the grounds, a chat about the great work of the organisation and of course, an encounter with all the animals was in order.
 However, another Horne-family incident (this time resulting in a three-month spell in a full-leg cast) put paid to that idea!

 Not to worry.
 The current short-term mobility inconvenience is just a minor hiccup; we’ll be jumping life’s hurdles again in no time.
 Things could certainly be a lot worse.
 Thankfully, fellow member and photographer extraordinaire Anelda Lötter stepped up to save the day for Think Tasmania on this occasion.
 And when we do finish sharing around the crutches in our house (hopefully very soon and from now on!) we’ll be out to Brighton… with bells on.

 In the meantime, please enjoy these images showcasing wildlife from Bonorong Sanctuary.
 Anelda took the photos for her own Tasmanian image catalogue during a 2013 visit, and we’re really pleased she was willing to share with our readers.

-Everyone’s Wild for this Wildlife Sanctuary
+Everyone’s Wild for Wildlife Sanctuary

 Honestly, we’ve never heard a bad word spoken about Bonorong.
 Many of the Tasmanian tour operators we work with frequent the wildlife sanctuary.
 Feedback from their passengers and Think Tasmania readers is always so positive.